Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "A liar knows that he is a liar, but one who speaks mere portions of truth in order to deceive is a craftsman of destruction."
+> "Every second you have on this planet is very precious and it's your responsibility that you're happy."
-> — **Criss Jami**
+> — **Naval Ravikant**

 ---